 - Annual user weight tax/annual tax

 Cost groups are the basis for the subindices.
-The cost index for road goods transport consists of eight such subindices in total:
+The cost index for road goods transport consists of five such subindices in total:

 1. Wage and social costs

-Vehicle group.
-A breakdown of the lorry stock into different groups according to the type of transport the vehicles are used for.
-The cost index for road goods transport consists of ten such vehicle groups:
+Vehicle group isa breakdown of the lorry stock into different groups according to the type of transport the vehicles are used for.
+The cost index for road goods transport consists of seven such vehicle groups:

 Name: Cost index for road goods transport

 National level only.

 Statistics for the previous quarter are published around the middle of the following month.

 The purpose of the statistics is to describe the development in costs connected to running various categories of vehicles involved in road goods transport.
 The index was developed in 1997.
 Monthly lorry cost indices for groups of vehicles and types of costs have been produced regularly since January 1998.
 Since January 2009, the statistics have been produced using weights based on accounting figures for 2007 from a sample of enterprises in the road goods transport industry.
 January 2009 was introduced as the new reference period for the indices at the same time (January 2009 = 100).
 Since January 2009, a total cost index for road goods transport has also been calculated.
 The total cost index is a weighted average of the cost indices for the vehicle groups.
 At the industry's request, cost indices excluding ferry costs and road tolls have also been calculated since January 2009.